KiltedCode/khandaria-campaign/sessions/2018/2018-12-05-on-the-shoulders-of-stone-giants.md

 We go back around the way we came, closer to lake
 Go back to cave again for the night

+Sending to `Endirin`

+> Progress north to Highland Pastures.
+> Stone Giants confirm dragon Magnus and another dragon in area of Blast Pass.
+> Proceeding through Stormpeak Pass next.
+> Pylia Out!

+> Well, at least we know he's alive.
+> Stone Giants, interesting.
+> Good work getting something out of them.
+> They must like you (or Magnus).
+> Keep moving.

 [back to table of contents](/sessions/README.md)